 Another issue that could make it a good idea to look elsewhere for your solicitor is if your local solicitor is already representing the other buyer or seller.
 If you reside in a small town, there may be only one solicitor in town and they will usually not agree to act for both parties.
 Representing both parties in a real estate transaction can be a conflict of interest, and many conveyancers or solicitors will refuse to do this.
 In this case, you would need to find a different conveyancer or solicitor.

 You could decide to use a solicitor in the nearest town, or use this time to find an online solicitor or conveyancer to represent your needs.
 Technology such as facsimiles and email makes it easy to work with a conveyancer or solicitor who is located at a distance, without ever needing to physically visit their office.

 Comparing all of your options can help you find a good deal on your conveyancing service.
 It’s also a good idea to shop around when you are searching for a real estate agent.
-At LocalAgentFinder, there are over 5,500 agents registered to choose from.
-Register your details to compare your options using the free, no-obligation online dashboard.
+Register your details at LocalAgentFinder to compare your options using the free, no-obligation online dashboard.